Wouter Bos: Political life

 Deputy Prime Minister Wouter Bos and United States Secretary of State Condoleezza Rice during a meeting at the United States Department of State in Washington, D.C., on 23 October 2007.

 Wouter Bos and former Prime Minister Wim Kok and Leader of the Labour Party Job Cohen at a party conference in Amsterdam on 1 May 2011.

 In 1998 he was elected into the lower house of parliament for the PvdA as finance specialist.
 He campaigned together with Rick van der Ploeg and Willem Vermeend as "the Polderboys" and gave lectures in economics at universities.
 In 2000, due to a cabinet reshuffle, he succeeded Willem Vermeend as staatssecretaris for Finance, and became responsible for taxation, monetary policy and finances of lower-level government.
 Together with Finance Minister Gerrit Zalm he was able to get parliamentary support for a radical reform of the tax system.
 After the May 2002 elections he returned to parliament, as a specialist on income policy and health affairs.

-After the fall of the first Balkenende cabinet Bos was elected top candidate for the following elections and de facto leader of the PvdA in the 2002 PvdA leadership election by 60% of the voting party members.
+After the fall of the first Balkenende cabinet Bos was elected lead candidate for the following elections and de facto leader of the PvdA in the 2002 PvdA leadership election by 60% of the voting party members.
 He immediately became the chairman of the parliamentary party, succeeding Jeltje van Nieuwenhoven, and leaving her, Klaas de Vries and Jouke de Vries behind him by a 30% margin.

 In the January 2003 election, Bos entered a head-to-head race with incumbent Prime Minister and leader of the Christian Democratic CDA, Jan Peter Balkenende.
 Under Bos the vote and seats of the PvdA nearly doubled from 15% (23 seats) in 2002 to 27% (42 seats) in 2003.
 This resurgence was partially credited to Bos' charisma and youthful appearance (and according to some journalists Bos' "sexy touch").
 Balkenende's CDA however remained largest the party by a margin of two seats.
 The ensuing coalition formation talks between Balkenende and Bos failed after several months.
 The CDA went on to form a government with the conservative liberal VVD, and the progressive liberal D66.